 Follow up: Recursive solution is trivial, could you do it iteratively?

-Problem Overview: Given the root of a binary tree, return the preorder traversal of its node values.
-Preorder means you process nodes in the order root → left → right.
-The task checks your understanding of tree traversal and depth-first exploration patterns.
+Problem Overview: Given the root of a binary tree, return the preorder traversal of its nodes' values.
+Preorder traversal processes nodes in the order root → left → right, meaning you visit the current node first, then recursively explore the left subtree followed by the right subtree.

 The iterative solution simulates the recursion stack using an explicit stack.
-Start by pushing the root node onto the stack.
+Push the root node onto the stack.
 While the stack is not empty, pop the top node, record its value, then push its right child followed by its left child.
-The push order matters: pushing the right child first ensures the left child is processed next, preserving preorder order (root → left → right).
-Each node enters and leaves the stack once, so the time complexity remains O(n).
-The stack holds at most the height of the tree at any time, giving O(h) auxiliary space.
-This approach is useful when recursion depth could cause stack overflow or when interviewers want to see how you convert recursive DFS logic into an iterative algorithm.
+Pushing the right child first ensures the left child is processed next, preserving preorder order (root → left → right).
+Each node is pushed and popped at most once, resulting in O(n) time complexity.
+The stack holds at most O(h) nodes at a time, where h is the tree height.
+This approach avoids recursion and works well in environments where recursion depth may cause stack overflow.

 | Approach | Time | Space | When to Use |